Ken-B/ken-b.github.io/source/_posts/2013-12-12-bloggin-software-boring.markdown

 # TODO

-* I still have to figure out how to add facebook (app) comments
-* and adapt the rather boring default theme
+* Adapt the rather boring default theme
-* Findd out what the possibilities are for class name with image plugin.
+* Find out what the possibilities are for class name with image plugin.
 So far I've seen `left`, `right` and `left half`.
 Hopefully there's a plugin for a picture album, don't want to use facebook for this (because not everyone's on it).
 * Get the render_index_map working from jekyll-mapping.
 So far I've used the fork of `throughnothing`, but this does not include the full index map.
+* Get the gallery working.
+For fancyimage, I think fancybox still needs to be installed.
+Ideally, just putting images in a subfolder of /images/galleries would resize them, make a gallery with title from image name and optional thumbnail size. < nice_gallery gallery_folder_name [thumbnail size] > or something.

 [terminal]: http://en.wikipedia.org/wiki/System_console